Years running: 4 (since 2018)

 The Film and Video Poetry Society Presents:

-Poets, filmmakers, and media artists are called to submit their work to the 3rd annual Film and Video Poetry Symposium.
-The film festival and symposium will celebrate and screen a large scope of film and video projects developed through the medium of poetry.
-This event will also host a series of panels, guest speakers, and public dialogues regarding film and video poetry over the course of the symposium.
+Poets, writers, filmmakers, and media artists are called to submit their work to the 4th annual Film and Video Poetry Symposium.
+The film festival and symposium will celebrate and screen a large scope of film and video projects developed primarily through the medium of poetry.
+FVPS will host a media gallery, a series of panels, guest speakers, and public dialogues regarding film and video poetry over the course of the symposium.

 The Film and Video Poetry Symposium also calls for experimental film and video work that explores language and/or literature whether it be oral, written, visual, or symbolic.
-This includes the film essay or cinematic essay, non-narrative work, and the avant-guard.
-We will also strongly consider work that challenges traditional and current visual communication methods while continuing to function as a mode for exploring narrative and personal expression.
+This includes non-narrative work and the avant-guard.
+We strongly consider work that challenges traditional and current visual communication methods while continuing to function as a mode for exploring narrative forms and personal expression.

 More information on Guidelines and Submissions: